Skip to content

 What “sciatica” can look like

 People describe pain, tingling, numbness, or a heavy sensation that travels from the low back or buttock into the leg.
+Symptoms often change with sitting, bending, driving, or standing.
+That pattern tells us what to protect now and what to rebuild next.

 Symptom clusters